ibm-cloud-docs/quantum-computing/get-started.md

 If you already created a {{site.data.keyword.qiskit_runtime_notm}} service instance or were invited to one by an administrator, skip to the next step.
 To determine whether you already have access to an instance, check your [IBM Cloud Instances page](https://cloud.ibm.com/quantum/instances){: external}.
 If you have one or more instances shown, you can skip ahead to [Install Qiskit packages](#install-packages).

-1. From the [{{site.data.keyword.qiskit_runtime_notm}} Provisioning page](/catalog/services/quantum-computing){: external}, choose the appropriate service plan, depending on what you need access to.
-For more information about these plans, see the [Qiskit Runtime plans](/docs/quantum-computing?topic=quantum-computing-plans) topic.
+1. From the [{{site.data.keyword.qiskit_runtime_notm}} Provisioning page](/catalog/services/quantum-computing){: external}, choose the Standard service plan.
+For more information about this plan, see the [Qiskit Runtime Standard Plan](/docs/quantum-computing?topic=quantum-computing-plans) topic.

-      - **Lite (deprecated)**: Free simulators-only plan to help you get started with {{site.data.keyword.qiskit_runtime_notm}}.
-Learn to use {{site.data.keyword.qiskit_runtime_notm}} by following our examples and tutorials for one of the pre-built programs available for running circuits efficiently.
-      - **Standard**: A pay-as-you-go model for accessing IBM QPUs and simulators.
-Build your own programs and leverage all the benefits of {{site.data.keyword.qiskit_runtime_notm}} by running on real quantum hardware, while maintaining access to all of the simulators available to the Lite plan.

 2. Complete the required information, then click **Create**.